 If you need to upgrade the gear you have and it’s still useful, consider selling it through gear swaps or donating it to organizations in need.
 Programs like Gear Forward accept gently used outdoor gear and gift it to the next generation of adventurers while Bikes Not Bombs refurbish old bicycles to help transform communities in developing nations.

 Plastic pollution is one of the biggest issues plaguing the planet.
 Backcountry travel often resigns us to storing food and water in plastic throw-away baggies and bottles.
-Plastic breaks down into microscopic particles over hundreds of years without biodegrading — meaning that bottle you dropped on the trail will be around long after you’re gone.
+Plastic breaks down into microscopic particles over hundreds of years without biodegrading.
+Meaning that bottle you dropped on the trail–or even threw in the garbage bin at the trailhead–will be around long after you’re gone.

 Single-use fuel canisters are filling our landfills, despite being recyclable by nature.
 But don’t make the mistake of tossing one into your curbside bin — it’s destined for a landfill.
-Many facilities will allow you to recycle butane (aluminum) containers on site if you follow instructions to ensure they’re empty.
+This is because very few curbside programs handle the mixed metal recycling required for fuel canisters.
+A little extra research and effort and you will likely find a facility in your area that will recycle your empty canisters, so long as you follow instructions to ensure they’re empty.
 This usually means puncturing the canister and venting the fuel (bottle openers work great for this purpose).
-Some facilities will accept empty propane (steel) containers as well, but you’ll need to double check with the center.
+Some facilities will accept empty propane (steel) containers as well, but you’ll need to double-check with the center.

 Limited wild spaces and increasing human impact means ethical compliance is simply not enough to preserve the environment for future generations to enjoy.
 We should collectively strive to leave the outdoors the way we found it — but those with the means should aim to make it better.